biocorecrg/PhD_course_containers_2024/docs/singularity.rst

     singularity exec fastqc-0.11.9.sif fastqc

-Test a processing of a file from *testdata* directory:
+Test a processing of a file from Git *data* directory:

 .. code-block:: console